victor-gp/cmd-help-sublime-syntax/docs/Development.md

 - For the regression diff between your branch and `main`, do `$ regm`
 - To show the regression diff from a commit (HEAD by default), do `$ regshow`

-#### Looking for pending work in regression tests

-The corpus of highlighted help messages is also a great place to look for pending work:

-- do `$ less -R tests/highlighted/*`
-- iterate through the files with `:n` (next) and `:p` (previous)
-- scroll through the highligted help messages and look for tokens that should (not) be colorized

 #### Syntax tests > regression tests to illustrate changes

 After a big syntax change that causes many highlight test files to update, it's ok not to include them in the same commit as the syntax change.